 Alternatively, advanced investors can purchase EURO STOXX 50 index futures or options directly through certain exchanges like the Eurex.
 Index futures (Symbol FESX) can be purchased for up to nine months.
-In comparison, index options (Symbol OESX) can be purchased up to 119 months.
+In comparison, index options (Symbol OESX) can be purchased for up to 119 months.

 EURO STOXX 50 Trading Strategies

 The EURO STOXX 50 is a very popular index for speculative traders and geopolitical investors since the market views it as a critical gauge of Europe's overall health.
-As a result, many traders and investors buy and sell the stock as a way to speculate on Europe's overall economic health.
+As a result, many traders and investors trade the index as a way to speculate on Europe's overall economic health.

 Here are some common trading strategies for the EURO STOXX 50: